ninyancat13/models/statistical-methods-and-models.md

 Now if you read a lot of other literature on Precision and Recall, you cannot avoid the other measure, F1 which is a function of Precision and Recall.
 Looking at Wikipedia, the formula is as follows:

 F1 Score is needed when you want to seek a balance between Precision and Recall.
-Right…so what is the difference between F1 Score and Accuracy then?
+Right... so what is the difference between F1 Score and Accuracy then?
 We have previously seen that accuracy can be largely contributed by a large number of True Negatives which in most business circumstances, we do not focus on much whereas False Negative and False Positive usually has business costs (tangible & intangible) thus F1 Score might be a better measure to use if we need to seek a balance between Precision and Recall AND there is an uneven class distribution (large number of Actual Negatives).

 https://towardsdatascience.com/accuracy-precision-recall-or-f1-331fb37c5cb9